aj2322001/KARSparking/Project Form.md

 ## Design Documents: (Overall Block Diagram/ Data Flow Diagram/ Architecture Diagram/ Solution Diagram, UML Diagram etc.) (As Applicable) .
 Please write Minimum 500 and Maximum 1000 Characters.This Question Carries Three Mark.
+In "KARS" parking app,at first,user has to login in into his account(if his account already been created before) otherwise he has to register himself .After that he would be automatically directed to a page where he would be asked to enable his GPS location so that  Google maps can show nearby parking places.After selecting the parking place,he would be asked to book parking slots if available otherwise a message will pop up showing "Parking is full".If booking confirmed then he would be directed to payment page.After paying online,a message will pop up showing booking confirmed,user now can log out from account.

+In "Master" app,at first parking owner has to login into his account(if his account already been created before) otherwise he has to register himself .After that he would be directed to a page showing different icons where he is allowed to see user,could view feedback,could add slots etc.All these information would be in database.Owner can log out account anytime.

 ## Upload a Design Document File.
 This is part of above question.(You are supposed to upload a single file, If you have multiple files then merge them into a single file and then upload.)

 ## Ethical and legal/privacy/terms and conditions
 TERMS OF USE